Portuguese bonds rebound as Lisbon passes ratings test

 LONDON, Nov 16 (Reuters) - Portuguese bond yields fell on Monday, bouncing down from four-month highs hit last week, after ratings agency DBRS confirmed Lisbon’s investment grade status to ensure its debt remains eligible for purchase by the ECB.

-Most other euro zone bond yields were lower as European Central Bank Vice President Vitor Constancio warned that Friday’s Islamist militant attacks in Paris could hurt investor confidence.
+Most other euro zone bond yields were flat to a touch higher on the day, as an initial flight to safe haven debt after Friday’s attacks by armed militants across Paris quickly abated.

-Portugal saw the biggest moves, with ten-year yields falling 9 basis points to 2.69 percent.
-They were reversing a rise seen last week as leftist parties ousted the centre-right government, paving the way for a Socialist-led administration seeking to end years of austerity.
+In Portugal, ten-year yields fell 8 basis points to 2.70 percent, reversing a rise seen last week as leftist parties ousted the centre-right government, paving the way for a Socialist-led administration to end years of austerity.

-The political upheaval had raised fears that DBRS might cut Portugal’s last remaining investment grade rating, which it needs to qualify for the ECB’s bond-buying scheme.
+The political upheaval had raised fears that DBRS might cut Portugal’s last remaining investment grade rating which it needs to qualify for the European Central Bank’s bond-buying scheme.
 Instead, it affirmed the BBB (low) rating with a stable trend.

 Yields were more than 20 bps lower than levels hit one week ago, which were the highest seen since early July.